Chai tea is full of tasty ingredients with plenty of documented health benefits.

 Fennel has been used for a long time in France and Germany for the treatment of kidneys and other problems as well as laryngitis and digestion.

 Cinnamon has been used in many ways to help with circulation, open breathing, and increase awareness and vitality.
-Cinnamon has also shown to reduce insulin resistance and lowering blood sugars by 10 to 29%.
+Cinnamon has also been shown to reduce insulin resistance and lowering blood sugars by 10 to 29%.

 Star Anise Is mostly used in Asian and Thai Chai lattes this herb is as quite a few properties that help with coughs as well as freshen in the breath.